 The 15 Top boat mold removal techniques

-1. Use store bought cleaning solutions dedicated to mold and mildew removal – use as per directions on the bottle.
+1. Use store-bought cleaning solutions dedicated to mold and mildew removal – use as per directions on the bottle.
 Be careful when using chemicals on a boat.
-Make sure the boat is very well ventilated and children and pets are not around.
-Or, better yet, use a natural and less expensive mold and mildew killer… (read on)
+Ensure the vessel is well-ventilated and children and pets are not around.
+Or, better yet, use a natural and less expensive mold and mildew killer (keep reading).
+The product below works well.
+It gets rid of mildew without any scrubbing.

-2. 3% Hydrogen peroxide solution (diluted to one part hydrogen and three parts water) – Hydrogen peroxide is anti-fungal, anti-viral and anti-bacterial.
+2. 3% Hydrogen peroxide solution (diluted to one part hydrogen and three parts water) – Hydrogen peroxide is anti-fungal, anti-viral, and anti-bacterial.
 Talk about killing three birds with one stone!
 Apply generously with a damp cloth or spray bottle and leave to soak for a while.
-Wash off with a light soapy water and a soft-bristled brush if necessary.
+Wash off with light, soapy water, and a soft-bristled brush if necessary.
 Caution: Hydrogen peroxide can act like a bleach on delicate surfaces.

-4. Baking soda – In addition to killing mold, baking soda absorbs moisture and keeps mold away.
+4. Baking soda – Besides killing mold, baking soda absorbs moisture and keeps mold away.
 Add ¼ tablespoon of baking soda to a spray bottle full of water and shake.
 Spray the surface and then use a sponge or soft brush to remove the mold.
-Rinse the surface with water and then spray again and let the surface dry.
+Rinse the surface with water, spray again, and let the surface dry.

 5. Tea Tree oil – this natural essential oil is a powerful natural mold killer; it’s a fungicide.
 To use this essential oil to kill existing mold and mildew, add ten drops of tea tree oil to one cup of water in a glass spray bottle.
-Oils don’t react well to plastic therefore a glass spray bottle is preferred.
-Shake and then spray the mixture onto hard surfaces where mold and mildew are apparent.
-Let the solution do it’s magic.
+Oils don’t react well to plastic; therefore, a glass spray bottle is preferred.
+Shake and spray the mixture onto hard surfaces where mold and mildew are apparent.
+Let the solution do its magic.
 Use a sponge or soft brush to remove the mold.
 Spray with the solution and let dry.
-With repeated use this all-natural cleaner will kill the mold/mildew and help to prevent future growth.
-Remember to always shake the mixture before you spray as oil and water separate.
+With repeated use, this all-natural cleaner will kill the mold/mildew and help prevent future growth.
+Always shake the mixture before spraying it as oil and water separate.

 6. Grapefruit seed extract essential oil also works well.
-Follow the same instructions as noted with Tea Tree Oil.
+Follow the exact instructions as noted with Tea Tree Oil.

-8. Borax – add a half-cup to one cup of borax to a gallon of water.
-Spray or wipe on the surface and wipe away the mold.
-Spray solution again on the surface and let dry.
+8. Borax—Add half a cup to one cup of borax to a gallon of water.
+Spray or wipe the surface and wipe away the mold.
+Spray the solution again on the surface and let it dry.

 And here are some instructions for specific areas around the boat…